 - 4 large eggs, at room temperature

-- zest of 3 oranges (about 5–6 packed Tablespoons)
+- zest from 2 oranges (about 2 packed Tablespoons)

 - juice from 2 oranges (about 1/2 cup fresh juice)